aws-samples/amazon-api-gateway-header-based-versioning/README.md

   <img src="docs/api_test_output_v1.png" alt="Amazon API Gateway Endpoint v1 Test Output" />
 </p>

-Response shows that CloudFront successfully routed the request to the API Gateway v1 endpoint as defined in our mapping Amazon DynamoDB table.
+The response shows that CloudFront successfully routed the request to the API Gateway v1 endpoint as defined in the mapping Amazon DynamoDB table.
 API Gateway v1 endpoint received the request.
-So as result the Lambda function behind the API Gateway v1 was invoked and returned a hello world message.
+The Lambda function behind the API Gateway v1 was invoked and returned a “hello world” message.

-Now we can change the header value to v2 and run the commands again this time to test our API version 2:
+Now you can change the header value to v2 and run the command again this time to test the API version two:

 ```bash
 curl -i -o - --silent -X GET "https://${CF_DISTRIBIUTION}/hello" --header "Accept:application/vnd.example.v2+json" && echo